 With Karen Woodall and Nick Woodall

-Parental alienation is the complete unjustified rejection by a child of a parent who was once loved dearly.
+The term parental alienation is used to describe the complete unjustified rejection by a child of a parent who was once loved dearly.
 It is a dynamic seen in a particular group of families in which there are identifiable traits.
-In the most severe cases of parental alienation a child will completely refuse to see a parent, resisting parental encouragement, professional intervention and even orders of the court, leading many to believe that it is not possible to intervene, especially with older children.
+In the most severe cases a child will completely refuse to see a parent, resisting parental encouragement, professional intervention and even orders of the court, leading many to believe that it is not possible to intervene, especially with older children.

 The Family Separation Clinic is a specialist agency working with alienated children and their families and has significant success in delivering positive outcomes for alienated children and their families.
-The Clinic has been involved in a number of residence transfer cases in which the care provided for the family has assisted children to reunite with a rejected parent and rebuild relationships with both parents on an ongoing basis.
+The Clinic has a track record of facilitating children to reunite with a rejected parent and rebuild relationships with both parents on an ongoing basis.
 The Clinic also provides interventions in which children are assisted to move from a rejecting position into being cared for by both parents.

 Drawing on international research and extensive clinical knowledge in working directly with alienated children and their families, this one day practitioner training is designed to equip practitioners with a first level training that is in line with international standards of intervention.
 The training examines the research evidence and the translation of this into UK family law and includes case studies from practice.

 Suitable for: counsellors and psychotherapists, social workers, psychologists and psychiatrists.

 This training is delivered by Karen Woodall and Nick Woodall who work with alienated children and their families in court cases.

 The foreword to their co-authored book, Understanding parental alienation: Learning to cope, helping to heal (Charles C Thomas, 2017), was provided by William Bernet M.D.
 Professor Emeritus of Vanderbilt University and a Distinguished Life Fellow of the American Psychiatric Association.
 He said of the book: